 Surfaces Cleaned: All visible surfaces, surfaces between the teeth, and periodontal pockets that are not visible to the naked eye.

 Insurance coverage: Periodontal Maintenance is usually considered a basic service and is typically covered.
-In addition, periodontal maintenance cleanings may be subject to a yearly deductible as specified by your dental insurance carrier.
+Besides periodontal maintenance cleanings may be subject to a yearly deductible as specified by your dental insurance carrier.

 Gum Pocket Measurements: Greater than or deeper than 4mm.